amaurylekens/SDC_Segnet/README.md

 The algorithm used is an encoder-decoder neuron network.
 The input of the network is an rgb image and the output is an image where each pixel is assigned to a class.

+The encoder is composed of several layers of convolutions, normalizations and pooling.
+The decoder has an inverse architecture and the pooling layers are replaced by oversampling layers.

 ### Labelization

 To train the model, one needs a dataset containing images with their labeled version.
 To achieve this, we use the labelizer.py function, this function uses image processing techniques to label an image.
 The main steps are: